cbsalt/ultimate-marvel/README.md

 Go into the repository

 Environment variables
 Create a file .env using .env.example and add your marvel apikeys.
-To undertand how to, access https://developer.marvel.com/documentation/getting_started
+To understand how to, access https://developer.marvel.com/documentation/getting_started
 Server-side applications must pass two parameters in addition to the apikey parameter:

 REACT_APP_MARVEL_PRIVATE_KEY - your private key